 San Benito Domestic Violence Lawyer

-Defense for Domestic Assault Charges Throughout Brownsville & Cameron County
+Defending Clients Facing Domestic Assault Charges Throughout Brownsville & Cameron County

-In the case of any criminal charge, you are innocent until proven guilty but in circumstances involving a domestic situation, you may find yourself up against the negative social stigma attached to domestic abuse even before you have ever been convicted.
+In the case of any criminal charge, you are innocent until proven guilty, but in circumstances involving a domestic situation, you may find yourself up against the negative social stigma attached to domestic abuse even before you have ever been convicted.
 For this reason and because the penalties for domestic violence can be severe, you should bring in a San Benito domestic violence lawyer you can trust to give you the voice and defense you need and deserve at this crucial time.

-As a former Cameron County prosecutor, our San Benito domestic violence attorney has years of trial experience in handling such cases as well as a deep understanding of the family law repercussions of these types of charges and convictions.
+As a former Cameron County prosecutor, our San Benito domestic violence attorney has years of trial experience in handling such cases, as well as a deep understanding of the family law repercussions of these types of charges and convictions.

-What are Domestic Violence Laws in Texas
+What Are the Domestic Violence Laws in Texas?

 Those who can be involved in a domestic violence charge include spouses and former spouses, current and former domestic partners, person who have had a child together, parents, children, foster parents and foster children, individuals cohabiting or who have formerly cohabited, individuals related by blood or marriage, and those involved in a current or former dating or romantic relationship.

-Domestic violence in Texas consists of:
+Domestic violence in Texas consists of the following:

 - Domestic assault